-Time frame

-What is the usual time frame for appeal or judicial review?
+Time frame What is the usual time frame for appeal or judicial review?

-The authority to review competition law cases was recently transferred from the District Court to the Commercial Court.
+The authority to review competition law cases is currently with the Commercial Court (formerly the District Court).
 The time frame for the objection phase is between three and 12 months.